 The following permits are closed work permits:

 An open work permit is way more flexible than a closed work permit because you can change employers.
-However, this kind of work permit is difficult to get—in a way, it’s a “perk” given under certain circumstances.
+However, there can be some challenges to meeting the specific conditions:

 • Considering applying for a Working Holiday work permit?
-Your country of citizenship must have signed a bilateral agreement with Canada, and you’ll need a bit of luck too since applicants who meet all requirements are randomly drawn from a pool (demand exceeds supply!).
+Your country of citizenship must have signed a bilateral agreement with Canada.
+You’ll also need luck on your side, since applicants who meet all requirements are randomly drawn from a pool where demand often exceeds supply!

-• The open work permits for spouses of common-law partners of students or skilled workers are an option Canada offers to avoid deterring foreign students and skilled workers, who probably want their loved one to come along.
+• The open work permits for spouses of common-law partners of students or skilled workers are only an option for spouses of foreign students and skilled workers.

-• Post-graduation work permits are awarded to new grads who have completed their education in Canada so that they can use their new skills in the professional world.
+• Post-graduation work permits are only awarded to new grads who have completed their education in Canada (so that they can use their new skills in the professional world).

-• Bridging open work permits for permanent residence applicants is a way to retain potential immigrants who may otherwise go home and give up on their immigration project.
+• Bridging open work permits for permanent residence applicants is only an option introduced to retain potential immigrants who may otherwise go home and give up on their immigration project.

-As you can see, you can’t just apply for an open work permit because it’s more convenient or easier for you—specific conditions must be met.
-Open work permits are the holy grail but they are more an exception than the rule.
+As you can see, you can’t just apply for an open work permit because it’s more convenient or easier for you than a closed work permit—specific conditions must be met.

 Read Who can apply for an open work permit? for more info.